 Assessment at Edmonds Community College

-- student engagement and experiences (as measured via the Community College Survey of Student Engagement and other, home-grown surveys)
+- Assessments of student engagement and experiences, as measured via the Community College Survey of Student Engagement (or CCSSE) and other, home-grown surveys)

 Assessment at Edmonds Community College is supported by data and information that is generated by the college’s Office of Planning, Research, and Assessment (or OPRA).